 Stuck for a unique business idea?
 Looking for a developed business structure?
 Or perhaps you long for the market power of a well-known brand?
-If this is what you need to start your business, purchasing a franchise may be an attractive option for you.
+If this is what you need to start your business, franchising may be an attractive option for you.

 If you’ve followed our guide to planning a business or career, then you will have a list of industries you are interested in.
 But more importantly (if you’ve been honest with yourself) you’ll have a good idea of your strengths and weaknesses.

-If you want to run a business but, on self-reflection, you realize you don’t have the experience or training, there are two ways you can still launch a successful business.
+If you want to run a business but, upon further reflection, you realize you don’t have the experience or training, there are two ways you can still launch a successful business.
 First, undertake a business course that provides you with the foundational understanding you need.
 Second, purchase a franchise.

 - Fast Food Outlet